 Sound

-2025 Ephemeral Things Digital Album, Bandcamp
+2025 Ephemeral Things Digital Album, limited edition CD, Bandcamp,

 2024 Pond Flora & Fauna broadcast Framework Radio/Resonance FM